-Ragdoll cat size is probably this breed’s second well-known and beloved trait after their friendly temperments.
+Ragdoll cat size is probably this breed’s second well-known and beloved trait after their friendly temperment.

 Ragdoll cats grow anywhere from 10 to 20 pounds.
 Females should weigh between 10 and 15 pounds while males can weigh as much as 20 lb+.
 They reach their full maturity and size later than most cats, around 4 years of age.

-You might have many question like, are there special requirements because of their size?
+You might have many questions like, are there special requirements because of their size?
 And does this affect their relationships with other animals?

 Their size does impact Ragdoll cat ownership in both delightful and important ways.